 FFTC retains an Investment Consultant, currently Mercer LLC, specializing in institutional funds management to help guide the Investment Committee.
-The Investment Consultant provides quarterly reports on the investment performance of the different strategies and the individual money managers.
+The Investment Committee has delegated the responsibility for selecting, monitoring and terminating investment managers.
+Mercer is also responsible for reviewing and reporting investment performance across all FFTC standard pools to ensure long-term performance achieves the investment objectives of the different strategies.
 The consultant also provides support and recommendations concerning capital market conditions, asset allocation and portfolio risk.
 Mercer is a fiduciary with respect to its investment advisory relationship with FFTC.

 The Liquid Reserves Pool is invested in the BlackRock TempFund, one of BlackRock’s Liquidity Funds.
 The fund seeks as high a level of current income as is consistent with liquidity and stability of principal.
 TempFund invests in a broad range of U.S. dollar denominated money market instruments.